Making the process visible — human, AI, and tech.

 Best next step:

-Visit How It Works to understand the CAHDD™ stages system and what it means in practice.
+Visit How It Works to understand the CAHD™ stages system and what it means in practice.

-CAHDD uses a simple stage system to show who is actually doing the work.
+CAHDD uses a simple stage system to show how the work was created.

 wm stage 0 bw sml